jhanley-com/wordpress-cloud-sql/README.md

 https://www.jhanley.com/google-cloud-sql-proxy-installing-as-a-service-on-gce/

-4) Where do I get the client and server SSL certificates?
+Q) Where do I get the client and server SSL certificates?

 This document shows how to setup SSL and download the required certificate files: